omdevteam/om/docs_src/documentation_running_onda.rst

     ...

-From the folder where the *monitor.toml* and *files.lst* files are, the OnDA monitor can be started using the following command:
+From the folder where the *monitor.toml* and *files.lst* files are, the OnDA monitor can be finally be started using the following command:

 .. code-block:: bash